christycui/MIT-6.006-Intro-to-Algorithms/notes.md

 ### 1.2 Algorithms as a technology

+## 2. Getting Started
+### 2.1 Insertion sort
+- insertion sort is an efficient algo for sorting a small number of elements
+- Loop invariants and the correctness of insertion sort:
+    + Initialization: it is true prior to the first iteration of the loop
+    + Maintenance: if it is true before an iteration of the loop, it remains true before the next iteration
+    + Termination: when the loop terminates, the invariant gives us a useful property that helps show that the algo is correct

+## 2.2 Analyzing algorithms
+- the best notion for **input size** depends on the problem being studied. e.g. number of items in the input or total number of bits needed or even two numbers for a graph
+- **running time** is the number of primitive operations or steps executed
+- usually **worst-case** running time; in some particular cases, we shall be interested in the **average-case** running time.
+Often, we shall assume that all inputs of a given size are equally likely, when violated we can use **randomized algorithm**, to allow **probabilistic analysis** and yield an **expected** return
+- it is **the rate of growth** or **order of growth** that interests us

+## 2.3 Designing algorithms
+- insertion sort is incremental approach: \Theta(n^2)
+- merge sort is divide-and-conquer approach: \Theta(nlgn)

 ## 3. Growth of Functions
 **asymptotic** efficiency of algorithms: we are concerned with how the running time of an algorithm increases with the size of the input *in the limit*, as the size of the input increases without bound